 If you have a few similar leaves, you might want to consider taking a photo of the leaves in their outline, so you remember where everything belongs on the matching mat later.

-My boys enjoyed comparing the leaves discussed the leaf details when matching the shapes!
+My boys compared the leaves and discussed the leaf details when matching the shapes!

 I have to say, this looks more like a piece of art than a learning activity when finished!
-And not only is it gorgeous, but it’s fun and educational.
+And not only is this leaf activity gorgeous, but it’s fun and educational.
 When we were finished, my boys identified as many leaves as they could and used our leaf identification app for the unknown leaves.

-My boys returned to this game several times throughout the day and I’m already planning a follow-up activity for these beautiful leaf outlines!
+My boys returned to this leaf activity several times throughout the day and I’m already planning a follow-up activity for these beautiful leaf outlines!
 Stay tuned….